 Hands down, ginger is the most common herbal remedy for seasickness and has been used by sailors for centuries.
 Researchers at Brigham Young University and Mount Union College in Ohio found that taking a gram of ginger trumped the recommended dosage of dimenhydrinate (Dramamine) for motion sickness.
-Researchers believe that ginger works via the digestive track vs. shutting down messages to the brain, which is how most prescription and over-the-counter anti-nausea drugs function.
+Researchers believe that ginger works via the digestive track vs. shutting down messages to the brain, which is how most prescription and over-the-counter anti-nausea drugs work.
 Out Chasing Stars video blogger Amy Alton prefers raw ginger to capsules.
 “If I have crystallized ginger, that’s great,” she says, “but ginger beer also works.”
 Nick Fabbri from Sailing Yacht Ruby Rose, on the other hand, prefers ginger tea and ginger lollipops.
 Other natural remedies sailors swear by include peppermint and lemon drops.

 Note: Ginger can thin the blood, so consult your doctor first if you’re on high blood-pressure medication.